Internal friction controls active ciliary oscillations near the instability threshold: Results

-The axoneme being a driven oscillator, stability requires a source of dissipation that is not negligibly small.
-Since external fluid friction cannot account for this, consistency demands that the internal stress have, in addition to an elastic component, a dissipative frictional component.
+The axoneme consumes energy in the form of ATP and exhibits stable oscillations.
+Such a continuously driven system can be in a dynamical steady state only when the elastic stresses due to the drive are balanced by some dissipation.
+Since external fluid friction cannot account for this dissipation, consistency demands that the internal stress has, in addition to an elastic component, a dissipative frictional component.
 Each kinematic degree of freedom, i.e. bending and sliding, can contribute to dissipation.
-Bending friction in MT has been experimentally demonstrated to be significant for length scales smaller than 20 $\upmu$m and attributed to slow internal structural rearrangements \cite{MarkoPoirier, BrangwyneDogicInternalViscosity}.
-The bending friction coefficient of an axoneme, $ \Gamma_\kappa = 1.6~\rm{pN} \upmu \rm{m^2 s} $, is same as that of a single MT since it is an intensive quantity \cite{BrangwyneDogicInternalViscosity,Janson2004}.
-Though there is no experimental measure of the shear friction coefficient of an axoneme, several experimental studies suggest the presence of inter-MT sliding friction \cite{Minoura2001Spring,ward2015solid}.
-We consider the shear friction coefficient of an axoneme to be $ \Gamma_u = 10~ \rm{pN s/}\upmu \rm{m} $ from estimates of nexin protein friction \cite{riedel2005mechanics} (SI).
-Earlier work introduced similar terms for internal viscous stresses for either stabilization of the numerical simulations of bend initiation and propagation \cite{Brokaw1972computer,HinesBlum1978bend,HinesBlum1979Rev, murase1986model} or on the basis of theory alone \cite{BaylyDutcher2016Flutter,BaylyWilson2015Stability}.
-However, here we show, experimentally, that such terms are necessary to completely account for dissipation in ciliary motion.
+Notably, bending friction in MTs has been experimentally demonstrated to be dominant over hydrodyamic friction for length scales smaller than $20 ~\upmu$m and attributed to slow structural rearrangements \cite{MarkoPoirier,BrangwyneDogicInternalViscosity,Janson2004}.
+The bending friction coefficient of a 11 $\upmu$m long axoneme, $\Gamma_\kappa = 1.6~\rm{pN} \upmu \rm{m^2 s} $, is same as that of a single MT since it is an intensive quantity \cite{BrangwyneDogicInternalViscosity,Janson2004}.
+Though there is no experimental measure of the shear friction coefficient of an axoneme, $ \Gamma_u$, several experimental studies suggest the presence of inter-MT sliding friction \cite{Minoura2001Spring}.
+We consider $ \Gamma_u = 10~ \rm{pN s/}\upmu \rm{m} $ from estimates of nexin protein friction \cite{riedel2005mechanics} (see table \ref{Table:SlidingFriction}).
+Earlier work introduced similar terms for internal viscous stresses for either stabilization of the numerical simulations of bend propagation in active filaments \cite{Brokaw1972computer,murase1986model,HinesBlum1978bend,HinesBlum1979Rev} or on the basis of theory alone \cite{BaylyWilson2015Stability,BaylyDutcher2016Flutter}.
+However, here we have shown experimentally that such terms are necessary to completely account for dissipation in ciliary motion.

-\section{Dynamical equation without external friction}
+\subsection{{ Dynamical equation without external friction}}